asgardeo/asgardeo-auth-react-sdk/README.md

 ---
 ### `useAuthContext()` hook
-The `useAuthContext()` hook provided by the SDK could be used to implement the necessory authentication functionalities and access the session state that contains information such as the email address of the authenticated user.
+The `useAuthContext()` hook provided by the SDK could be used to implement the necessory authentication functionalities and access the session state that contains information such as a unique identifier for the authenticated user.

 Import the `useAuthContext()` hook from `@asgardeo/auth-react`.
 ```Typescript